Under Suspicion (2000 film)

 Under Suspicion is a 2000 American-French thriller film directed by Stephen Hopkins and starring Gene Hackman, Morgan Freeman, Monica Bellucci and Thomas Jane.
-The film is based on the 1981 French film Garde à vue and the 1970s British novel Brainwash, written by John Wainwright.
+The film is based on the 1981 French film Garde à Vue and the British novel Brainwash (1979) written by John Wainwright.
 It was screened out of competition at the 2000 Cannes Film Festival.

 Plot

-Wealthy tax attorney Henry Hearst (Hackman) is about to give a speech at an exclusive fundraising party in San Juan, Puerto Rico, as the city celebrates the San Sebastián Festival.
-He is called to the police station to be questioned about the body he found the day before – that of a young girl who had been raped and murdered.
-Hearst changes his version of events several times; Captain Victor Benezet (Freeman) and Detective Felix Owens (Jane) question him about inconsistencies in his story.
+Wealthy tax attorney Henry Hearst is about to give a speech at an exclusive fundraising party in San Juan, Puerto Rico, as the city celebrates the San Sebastián Festival.
+He is called to the Puerto Rico Police station to be questioned about the body he found the day before – that of a young girl who had been raped and murdered.
+Hearst changes his version of events several times; Captain Victor Benezet and Detective Felix Owens question him about inconsistencies in his story.
 Hearst quickly realizes that they think he committed the murder, as well as that of another young girl whose body was found days earlier, but at this stage of questioning he is unalarmed.
-Benezet is under pressure from his boss (Miguel Ángel Suárez) to free Hearst so that he can give his speech.
+Benezet is under pressure from his boss to free Hearst so that he can give his speech.
 As there is no conclusive proof, Benezet's superior at the party says to let Hearst at least come to the party and give his fund raising speech.
 After a fracas at the police station, Hearst arrives, disheveled, at the party, gives his speech, and is then escorted back to the police station.

-At the party, a crowd is gossiping and Chantal (Bellucci), Hearst's much younger wife, has to keep her face emotionless.
+At the party, a crowd is gossiping and Chantal, Hearst's much younger wife, has to keep her face emotionless.
 She is questioned later about why she and her husband sleep in separate rooms.
 Little by little, the story that each of them tells changes, always casting Hearst in a worse light.